markets/awesome-ruby/README.md

 * [Authority](https://github.com/nathanl/authority) - ORM-neutral way to authorize actions in your Rails app.
 * [CanCanCan](https://github.com/CanCanCommunity/cancancan) - Continuation of CanCan, an authorization Gem for Ruby on Rails.
 * [Declarative Authorization](https://github.com/stffn/declarative_authorization) - An authorization Rails plugin using a declarative DSL for specifying authorization rules in one place.
+* [Monban](https://github.com/halogenandtoast/monban) - Monban is designed to be a very simple and extensible user authentication library for rails.
+Its goal is to give all the power to the developer instead of forcing them to make Monban work with their system.
 * [Pundit](https://github.com/elabs/pundit) - Minimal authorization through OO design and pure Ruby classes.

 ## Automation